 Prospective contributors are encouraged to familiarized themselves with more detailed guidelines for authors and for series editors — see below.

-Series Editor Guidelines may be accessed here (PDF)
+Series Editor Guidelines (PDF)

-Author Guidelines below, and accessible here (PDF)
+Author Guidelines (PDF)

 -As an online publication, global-e is fast, flexible, and free.
 We attract readers from more than 170 countries and contributors from around the world.
 Publishing twice a week, we can respond to issues and events as they unfold.